sulfo/Vivino-Exporter/README.md

-How to use:
+#How to use
-login and open your wines page in vivino (http://www.vivino.com/myvivino/my-wines/1/) switch wines per page to 100 open javascript console, copy+paste contents of winescrape.js console will output CSV, copy+paste into notepad and save as .csv
+* Login to Vivino.
+* Go to "My Wines"
+* Open javascript console, and copy paste contents of winescrape.js
+* ???
+* Profit!